tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 But when I closed my eyes and tried to go to sleep, thoughts raced in my head.
 My mind jumped and flittered about from topic to topic.
 The only way to sleep was to stay up (watching more videos or movies) until I was so tired that exhaustion itself put me out.

 The effects aren't always night and day like this, but it's noticeable.
 These experiences led me toward the ideas I'm promoting here.
-Maybe what leads to [TikTok brain](https://www.thetealmango.com/technology/what-is-tiktok-brain/), as it's called, where our mental circuits become short-wired and our consciousness drifts toward the anxiety-prone dark side of consciousness, is both the content on the internet as well as the form of the internet itself.
-Running through post after post of different topics might teach the brain a certain unordered, chaotic pattern that it then imitates.
-Contrast this with the more linear, focused pattern of reading from a book.

 ## Two notes -- lack of expertise, neurodivergence